In the U.S., more than one-third of all available food goes uneaten through loss or waste.

 Invited presenters include U.S. Food Loss and Waste 2030 Champions (businesses that have committed to reducing food loss and waste in their operations by 50% by 2030); USDA agencies that are conducting or funding food loss and waste projects; businesses that have received USDA funding to research or commercialize an innovation; and businesses that have received composting or food waste grants through the USDA’s Office of Urban Agriculture and Innovative Production Competitive Grants Program.

-This virtual fair features a video greeting from USDA leadership; up to 50 virtual booths with live chats; a wide array of food loss and waste publications; and downloadable videos, all available for free.
+This virtual fair features a video greeting from USDA leadership; virtual booths with live chats; a wide array of food loss and waste publications; and downloadable videos, all available for free.

 The virtual fair resources will be available online for one year following the May 26 live event.